InternetHealthReport/ihr-django/README.md

 # django-ihr
 Internet Health Report Website

-This is the implementation for the IHR website: https://ihr.iijlab.net
+This is the implementation for the IHR API: https://ihr.iijlab.net

 ## Server installation